mohithvishwanath21/College-Bridge/README.md

 **🤖 AI-Powered Features :**

-- **Code Review Bot:** Uses AI to review code and give feedback to students on their submissions (coming soon).
+- **Code Review Bot:** Uses AI to review code and give feedback to students on their submissions

 - **Doubt Solver Chatbot:** An AI-powered chatbot designed to assist students with coding-related doubts and other questions.